sdegutis/90s.dev/site/public/guides/architecture.md

 Each process runs inside its own [Web Worker](https://developer.mozilla.org/en-US/docs/Web/API/Worker/Worker).
 Processes request and own panels.

-At a bare minimum, it must communicate with the host via [syscalls](#syscalls).
+At a bare minimum, panels and processes must communicate with the host via [syscalls](#syscalls).
-For typical code, a `sys` global and `Panel` class are there to all the heavy lifting for you.
+For typical code, the `sys` global and `Panel` class are there to all the heavy lifting for you.

 Processes own references to panels.
+Each panel gets its own [MessagePort](https://developer.mozilla.org/en-US/docs/Web/API/MessagePort) to communicate directly with the host.

-Panels draw onto an [OffscreenCanvas](https://developer.mozilla.org/en-US/docs/Web/API/OffscreenCanvas) and use [transferToImageBitmap](https://developer.mozilla.org/en-US/docs/Web/API/OffscreenCanvas/transferToImageBitmap) to efficiently send the rendered image to the host.
+Panels draw onto an [OffscreenCanvas](https://developer.mozilla.org/en-US/docs/Web/API/OffscreenCanvas) and use [transferToImageBitmap](https://developer.mozilla.org/en-US/docs/Web/API/OffscreenCanvas/transferToImageBitmap) to efficiently send the prerendered image to the host.

 The built-in `Panel` class uses [Views](views.md#view) to draw its content onto a panel.
 But custom panels can manually draw